obicsv: converts sequence files to CSV format

 Description #

-converts biological sequence data into
+converts biological sequence datasets into

 CSV